 CHAPTER 10: The 1980 Arms-for-Base-Access Accord

-Siad Barre reopened the arms supply question several weeks later, after crushing an April 9 coup attempt.
+Siyad Barre reopened the arms supply question several weeks later, after crushing an April 9 coup attempt.
 On April 23 the Somali president communicated a weakly worded assurance that U.S. weapons would be used only for internal security or self-defense and not against other countries.
 But the Africa Bureau lacked confidence in Mogadishu’s willingness to play by American rules.
-State Department officials still did not believe that Somalia had altered the fundamental substance of its policy of aggression toward Ethiopia.
+State Department officials still did not believe that Somalia had altered the fundamental substance of its policy of aggression toward Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia.
 In July the implementation of an arms agreement was put on hold once again when it became clear that units of the Somali Army were engaged in operations in the Ogaden in support of the Western Somali Liberation Front (WSLF).

 However, this most recent Somali approach provoked increased interest at the White House because of the conﬂuence of a number of domestic and international concerns.
 Jimmy Carter was coming under intense political pressure at home.
 Carter had been badly attacked by the conservative right for failing to do something in the Ogaden, and White House advisers now directed the president’s attention to opinion polls indicating that he was perceived by the American public as being weak on defense issues.
 Moreover, Zbigniew Brzezinski had launched a renewed verbal assault against the State Department’s regionalist policy posture in frustration over the growing Soviet-Cuban presence in Africa, Washington’s losing propaganda battle over the neutron bomb in Europe, a pro-Soviet coup in Afghanistan in April, and the invasion in May of Shaba Province (Zaire) for the second time within a year by Zairian insurgents based in Angola.
 The Carter administration was also being publicly criticized by Saudi Arabia for not responding more aggressively to Soviet-Cuban intervention in the Horn.
 Despite State Department and congressional warnings that the Soviet-Cuban rhetoric of the NSC and Riyadh was threatening to distort U.S. policy in Africa, the president felt that under the circumstances the Somali option was still worth exploring.